Measuring Small Longitudinal Phase Shifts via Weak Measurement Amplification: Introduction

-Since many physical quantities can be converted into phase measurements, using WVA to realize ultra-small phase measurement, especially longitudinal phase, has been focused in recent years \cite{lon1,lon2,lon3}.
-However, the existing schemes are still not suitable for practical applications because of their severe requirements on the preparation of initial state of probe as perfect Gaussian distribution and detections on time or frequency domain \cite{lon1, lon3}.
-Recently, we proposed a different scheme of ultra-small longitudinal phase amplification measurement within the framework of weak measurements, in which only discrete pointer is applied \cite{hu,hu2}.
+Since many physical quantities can be converted into phase measurements, using WVA to realize ultra-small phase measurement, especially longitudinal phase, has been developed rapidly in recent years \cite{lon7,lon6,lon4,lon5}.
+However, the existing schemes are still not suitable for practical applications because of their severe requirements on the preparation of initial state of probe as perfect Gaussian distribution and detections on time or frequency domain \cite{lon7,lon1, lon3}.
+The direct amplification of the phase shift in optical interferometry with weak measurement has been experimentally studied by Li et al.\cite{lon4}.
+In that experiment, the systerm state with initial phase shift is prepared before getting into interferometer, the weak measurement part is composed of a HWP and a sagnac-like interferometer, and the phase shift can be directly measured by scanning two oscillation patterns via a general polarization projection measurements device.
+Here we proposed a different scheme of ultra-small longitudinal phase amplification measurement within the framework of weak measurements.
+Compared with sagnac interferometer scheme in Ref.\cite{lon4}, it can be expanded to other interferometers like Michelson interferometer suggested in Ref.\cite{hu,hu2}.
 Surprisingly, no definite weak value occurs in our case and the magnification is nonlinear, which makes it different from WVA.
 In this Letter, we experimentally demonstrate this new scheme by measuring ultra-small longitudinal phase caused by the liquid crystal phase plate and realize one order of magnitude amplification.